The Online Slang Dictionary

 None.
 How about some random words?

-Definitions include: to vomit.
+Definitions include: very busy.

-Definitions include: imitation.
+Definitions include: extremely intoxicated.

-Definitions include: a very attractive person.
+Definitions include: a strange person.

 How common is this slang?